ClinicalSoftwareSolutions/com.clinsoftsolutions.tabs/README.md

 com.clinsoftsolutions.tabs
 ==========================

-Alloy tabs widget that is cross platform and manages it's own stack
+Alloy tabs widget that is cross platform and manages it's own stack.
+The starting point for this project was Mark Congrove's work at https://github.com/mcongrove/ChariTi with the com.chariti.tabs widget.

+This widget now encapsulates all the management code within the widget itself and so makes it easier to use in new projects.
+Also it allows some deeper customisations in the views used and better handling of detail screens on iPads and other tablets.

 This is currently in development.